YeDeheng/bitgpu/README.md

-This repository provides the source code of BitGPU, which is implemented in Ubuntu 14.04
+BitGPU is implemented in Ubuntu 14.04.

 ##### Prerequisites
-To use the code, you have to download and install:
+To use the code, please install and configure:
 - [Nvidia CUDA-7.5](https://developer.nvidia.com/cuda-downloads).
 Our code works with CUDA version 7.5.
-We have not tested other CUDA versions.
+We have not tested other versions.
-- A modified version of [Gappa++](https://github.com/YeDeheng/gappa), a tool for veryfying numerical properties.
+- A modified version of [Gappa++](https://github.com/YeDeheng/gappa), a tool for verifying numerical properties.

 ##### User guide

+##### Developer guide
-### Adding your own benchmarks
+###### Adding your own benchmarks